Duties, Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 Learn more about the NCLEX and what to expect with this detailed FAQ section.

-(You can also click here to learn more on how to become a nurse).
+(Click here to learn how to become an RN)

 3. Gain Related Experience